 The Our Collections Matter (OCM) 2022 Field Projects successfully concluded in January 2023, eight months after the kick-off meeting held in May 2022.
 Over this period, participating collections-based institutions of different kinds and scales from around the world attended bi-monthly workshops to address a variety of concrete sustainable development aspirations through their collections-based work.

-These OCM Field Projects were deemed not only an invaluable opportunity for consolidating efforts in contributing more concretely to the Sustainable Development Goals (SDGs) of the UN Agenda 2030 but also a platform for participating institutions to innovate and experiment with new activities to be included in regular programmes.
+These OCM Field Projects were deemed not only an invaluable opportunity for consolidating efforts in contributing more concretely to the Sustainable Development Goals (SDGs) but also a platform for participating institutions to innovate and experiment with new activities to be included in regular programmes.

 "Our project was well received by all participants and had excellent comments.
 We are planning to repeat it at regular intervals.
 Our participation in this programme was inspiring.
 It provided a good insight on the possibilities and advantages of working with SDGs, supported all participants and expanded our networking.” - National Library of Greece

 First launched in 2020, Our Collections Matter aims to accelerate, increase and amplify activities that support sustainable development through the use, development and conservation of heritage collections.

 Click the links below to learn more and get inspired by the results of the OCM Field Projects 2022.